sachadavies/amads/paper.md

 A great deal of our musical heritage exists survives in sheet music: scores with notes, rests, dynamics, articulation, and the like.
 The equivalent digital encoding is generally called "symbolic" music.
-And whie some may associate this with Western classical music, it serves styles and repertoires far beyond that (jazz leadshees, Korean traditional music, …).
+And while some may associate this with Western classical music, it serves styles and repertoires far beyond that (jazz leadsheets, Korean traditional music, …).

 The last few decades have seen a growing body of work focused on this data, and therefore the emergence of several algorithms.
-SMART provides a summary of those algorithms bringing them together in a coherent way in relation to new standards for encoding.
+Algorithms for Music Analysis and Data Science (AMADS) aims to provide a summary of those algorithms, bringing them together in a coherent way in relation to new standards for encoding.
 In so doing, it also fills in some gaps that this process identifies, and expands into some new areas.